7urtles/Slack_Bot/README.md

 The web scraper will continue to run and check to see if a new assignment has been posted.
 If so it will be again forwarded to the slack-bot and posted in the channel.

+Additionally provided a zoom link, the slack-bot will post that link to the group channel on specified days at a specified time.